FranciscoWu/Airbnb-Website-Front-end-Replication/README.md

 # Project imitation of Airbnb website

-A project written according to the video tutorials of coderwhy, imitating the Airbnb website
+A project written according to the video tutorials, imitating the Airbnb website